Programs & Events

 Partners of the Foundation/Project ACEd

-An Alabama Barbecue Association Trail event, the barbecue cook-off attracts both corporate and individual teams competing for bragging rights in several award categories.
+An Alabama Barbecue Association Trail and Kansas City Sanctioned event, the barbecue cook-off attracts both corporate and individual teams competing for bragging rights in several award categories.
 All proceeds support the Chamber Foundation.

 Judge’s Tent Sponsors